 Shortly after the fall of communism and German reunification in 1990, Sanssouci Palace and its extraordinary gardens were designated as a UNESCO World Heritage Site in 1990.

-For almost three centuries, Sanssouci Palace has witnessed its share of history and still holds it own today.
-I have been to a great amount of palaces, stately homes and castles throughout Europe and Sanssouci was a favorite of mine in Germany.
+For almost three centuries Sanssouci Palace had witnessed its share of history, and still holds its own today.
+I have been to a great number of palaces, stately homes, and castles throughout Europe, and Sanssouci was a favorite of mine in Germany.
 The beauty and charm of its intimacy, along with the lovely gardens did create a “carefree” atmosphere that I admired.
 If in Berlin, I suggest a visit to Potsdam and an absolute visit to King Fredrick’s “carefree” Sanssouci Palace.